Murder of Jane Clouson: Murder

 Clouson was found, bleeding heavily and barely conscious, at about 4am on the morning of April 26, 1871 in Kidbrooke Lane, Eltham.
 A bloodstained hammer was found lying nearby.
 Her purse, containing 11s.
 4d., was untouched and there was no evidence of sexual assault.
 It was not immediately possible to identify Clouson.

 Before she died Clouson allegedly named Edmund Pook, a printer from Greenwich, as her assailant.
 It was claimed that Clouson and the 20-year-old Pook, the son of her employer (Clouson was the family maid), had been having an affair lasting several months with the result that she had become pregnant; Edmund would not marry Jane because his brother had already angered his father by marrying beneath his station and Edmund had no intention of doing the same, so Jane was fired from the household.
 However, this claim was refuted by his parents, who stated that Jane was dismissed following several warnings about her unkempt appearance, and slovenly work habits.
 It was also claimed that Edmund and Jane had continued their relationship following her dismissal.
 It was said that they met secretly and corresponded romantically with one another.
 However, no correspondence from either Jane or Edmund could be found and no witnesses to these secret meetings were able to be presented in court.

 It was also alleged that a man matching Pook's description was seen running from the lane; that the bloodstained hammer found at the scene had been sold to him by a local shopkeeper some days earlier; that his trousers were covered in blood and mud; and that there were seven witnesses who swore to having seen Clouson and Pook together that evening.

+Trials

-The case went to coroner’s trial first, and Pook was found guilty of the wilful murder of Clouson.
+The case went to coroner’s trial first - Pook was represented by Henry Pook, a solicitor, not related to Edmund's family, and was found guilty of the wilful murder of Clouson.
 A full trial was then arranged at the Central Criminal Court at The Old Bailey for 10 July.
-Pook was defended by Mr. Huddleston, Q.C., with Mr. Harrinton and Mr. Besley assisting, while the prosecution was led by the Solicitor General, with Mr Poland, Mr Archibald, and Mr Beasley assisting.
+Pook was defended by John Walter Huddleston, Q.C., with Mr. Harrinton and Mr. Besley assisting, while the prosecution was led by John Coleridge as Solicitor General, with Mr Poland, Mr Archibald, and Mr Beasley assisting.
+Witnesses included Sergeant Thomas Hodge, Inspector Charles Wilson, Detective Inspector John Mulvany and Superintendent James Griffin of the Metropolitan Police.

 During the trial, the judge (Sir William Bovill, sitting as Chief Justice of the Common Pleas) ruled that all statements apparently made by Clouson before her death (including naming Pook as her assailant) were hearsay and therefore inadmissible as evidence.
 Several other aspects of the prosecution case did not withstand interrogation.
 On 15 July, the jury acquitted Pook following twenty minutes of deliberation.